 - Using an advance medical directive for health care.
 This document can provide the patient with an agent who can make medical decisions on his or her behalf when incapacitation strikes.
 The living will component of the directive can be used to provide instructions about the types of care that the patient is willing to accept.

 - Developing an estate plan to provide for any inheritances and deal with issues like estate taxes.

 - Planning for nursing home care.
 Depending upon the progression of the disease and the timeframe for planning, Alzheimer’s patients may be able to preserve some portion of their assets as they work to qualify for any nursing home Medi-Cal benefits that they may need.

 The important thing is to contact us so that we can help guide you through the many challenges confronting your family in the wake of any Alzheimer’s diagnosis.
 We’ll work with you to ensure that you have the plans you need to protect your loved one’s interests.

 How can a California elder law attorney assist us now?

 When Alzheimer’s becomes a part of your family’s life, you need the assistance that only an experienced elder law attorney can provide.
-The Law Office of Roy W. Litherland can provide you with the assistance you need as you work to navigate the many laws governing patient care and protection at every stage of the disease’s progression.
+The Litherland, Kennedy & Associates, APC, Attorneys at Law can provide you with the assistance you need as you work to navigate the many laws governing patient care and protection at every stage of the disease’s progression.
 We can provide critical services to aid you with home healthcare coverage, long-term care needs, and caregiver respite services.
 We’re committed to ensuring that every patient retain the dignity he deserves while coping with Alzheimer’s.
-To learn more and schedule your free consultation, contact us using this site or call us at (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
+To learn more and schedule your free consultation, contact us using this site or call us at (408) 356-9200 in Campbell.